MasonKabat32/Permission-Impossible-CTF/README.md

 **Difficulty**: Moderate

-**Categories**: Buffer Overflow, Shell Commands, Priveledge Escalation
+**Categories**: Buffer Overflow, Shell Commands, Privilege Escalation

 ## Description
 Welcome to the Permission Impossible CTF challenge!
 Your mission is to perform a privilege escalation exploit to gain root access on a Linux virtual machine and retrieve the flag file located in the home directory, titled flag.txt.